kmcnaught/kmcnaught.github.io/block-coding.md

 No. Everything works through grid cells - no cursor control needed.

 **Do you only support Grid 3?**
-No, that's just what our users so far have had.
+No, that's just what our user testers so far have had.
 We'll adapt to whatever setup you have.

 **Can I become a professional developer?**
 Maybe!
 Software is an accessible career since it doesn't matter how you operate your computer.
 New AI tools are making coding even more accessible.
 But you don't need to be a professional coder to have fun with block coding - there are lots of fun activities for everyone.